amloelxer/account-demo-project/README.md

 npm install
 ```

-Once the node modules are installed you can run the docker file (located at the server directory) which will download and run a redis client and a postgres instance
+Once the node modules are installed you can run the docker file (located at the server directory) which will download and run a redis instance and a postgres instance

 ```
 docker compose up -d docker-compose.yml